cotarr/cert-numeric-ip/README.md

 # Viewing certificate contents

-The following openssl command will decode and display the CA certificate contents.
+The following openssl x509 command will decode and display the CA certificate contents.

 ```bash
 openssl x509 -in CA.crt -noout -text
 ```

-The x509 command will display the certificate contents, you should check that the organization name appears correctly.
+You should check that the organization name appears correctly.
 You should also note the expiration date.
 You will need to generate new certificates before it expires.

 ```
 Issuer: O = My Organization Name, CN = My Organization Name-CA